 activity provided by NAMCP and AAMCN

-This activity is an archive from the live session from the 2020 Fall
+This activity is an archive from the webinar held May 12, 2021.

 Instructions for CME/NCPD: Complete the pre-test, listen to the

 audio and view the slides, complete the post test, complete the

 evaluation form and hit submit.
 You will be asked to enter your name

 and email address on the pre-test, evaluation and post-test.
 If you